 Trivent Publishing peer reviews the material it receives.
 Trivent works with two types of reviewing processes:

 Conference publications.
 All papers submitted for the conference are reviewed by its International Program Committee assigned by the conference scientific organizers.
 Based on this initial review, the papers are then sent for publication where they are transferred to their relevant series.
 At this point, the series editor assigns them independent reviewers, whose evaluations will determine the status of each submitted article.
 Because the conference’s initial reviewing committee had previously decided which article should be accepted or rejected, the independent reviewers assigned by Trivent editors do not reject papers.
 However, they may suggest ample modifications of the article to which the authors must comply.

 Standards and Ethics

 In order to assure high-standard publications, publishing revenue has no influence on editorial decisions.
-The selection process is based on scientific value which is why the peer review process stands at the chore of the publishing process.
+The selection process is based on scientific value which is why the peer review process stands at the chore of our publishing process.